dimitris93/route-planner-backend/README.md

 ## Query and Response message format

 The technology we use to send messages (communicate) between the server and the client is Websockets, since that technology is built-in Javascript.
 However, for our C++ application, that technology is not built-in.
 At least not in an easy cross-platform way for windows and linux.
 This is the reason why we use a (headers-only) framework called [Websocketpp](https://github.com/zaphoyd/websocketpp).
-This is atually the only framework we use for the server-side.
+This is actually the only framework we use for the server-side.

 When the user performs certain actions in the website, for example adding/moving/deleting nodes, a query is sent to the `server-side`.
 The **query** format we follow right now is really simple, for example: